 One of the best things to do when traveling during wintertime in Japan is to experience their winter illuminations.
 There are several winter illuminations in Japan, especially in big cities.
 It has become one of the Japanese tradition to visit light festivals during wintertime.
 The largest winter illumination in Japan can be found in Nabana no Sato.
-It is a flower theme park in Mie Prefecture, just a short bus ride from Nagoya city.
+Nabana no Sato Winter Illumination is a flower theme park in Mie Prefecture, just a short bus ride from Nagoya city.
 If you are planning a trip to Japan, there are also several great Discover Japan tours available.

-Before your trip to Nabana no Sato, make sure you are insured and covered wherever you go.
+Before your trip to Nabana no Sato Winter Illumination, make sure you are insured and covered wherever you go.
 From trip interruption, lost luggage, and delayed flight, you can save thousands of dollars.
 Get your free quote on SafetyWing now.

 The light tunnel will open at 6:30 P.M but we can start queuing as early as 5:00 P.M.
 The staff will be there to assist since there will be an organized queue.

 We watched the light show at the end of the tunnel.
-There’s a different theme for the light show every year and this year, the theme is “Japan ~ Japanese sceneries ~” It has 14 different views from different era and time in the Japanese history.
+There’s a different theme for the light show every year and this year, the theme is “Japan ~ Japanese sceneries ~” It has 14 different views from different eras and times in Japanese history.

 We did not finish the light show since it was already late.
 We have to catch the bus back to Nagoya and ride the bullet train (Shinkansen) back to Osaka.